 No. Because of the unique educational aspect of our clinic, visits can take a bit longer than usual, and we try to accommodate as many patients as possible.
 For these reasons, we only address one complaint per patient.

 Yes.
 Depending on staffing, we can often accommodate 16–24 patients on any given day, and sometimes there are more people waiting who cannot be seen.
 When this happens, we refer those patients to other clinics or weekday walk-in hours at Circle Health Services (formerly known as The Free Medical Clinic of Greater Cleveland).

 It is important that you provide us with an accurate phone number and mailing address.
 To ensure your privacy, we will accommodate your request for how and when you would like to be contacted.
 If you do not wish to be contacted, we can provide you with the phone number for the Circle Health Services’ nurse hotline and an estimated day when your labs should be ready, so that you may call us yourself.

 At a normal clinic, you may expect to be taken in by a nurse, and then visited by a doctor or possibly a medical resident.
-Here, all our positions are filled by medical, physician assistant (PA), or nursing students.
+Here, all our positions are filled by medical, dental, physician assistant (PA), or nursing students.
 After a student case manager reviews your paperwork and takes your vitals, you’ll be seen by a team of two students—a senior clinician almost done with their education, and a junior clinician with less training.
 After visiting with you, they will explain your situation to a licensed attending physician who will visit with you to verify their findings.
 Throughout the clinical part of the visit, you may hear the students being educated on illnesses and diagnostic techniques that pertain to your case.

 Please contact our clinical coordinators with any further questions about becoming a patient at the Student-Run Health Clinic by emailing email@example.com.